 Born in the remote Wheatbelt town of Cunderdin, Western Australia, multidisciplinary artist Tim Burns has forged a long career at the helm of underground and experimental art practice.

-In his school years, celebrated artist Robert Juniper mentored Burns in painting and subsequently became a lifelong friend.
-While Burns has painted steadily throughout his life, he holds no allegiance to any one medium, also working across sculpture, performance, video and theatre.
-Burns refers to himself as a ‘context artist’: his art typically responds to his immediate surroundings, with his interventions are usually created live in the public sphere, rather than quietly crafted in the privacy of a studio setting.
+Celebrated artist Robert Juniper mentored Tim in painting in his school years and subsequently became a lifelong friend.
+While Tim has painted steadily throughout his life, he holds no allegiance to any one medium, also working across sculpture, performance, video and theatre.
+He refers to himself as a ‘context artist’: his work typically responds to his immediate surroundings, with his interventions usually created live in the public sphere, rather than quietly crafted in the privacy of a studio setting.

 Burns has been exhibited in numerous major shows and art institutions worldwide, including The Beaubourg Paris, ICA London, ICA Boston, MOMA New York, The Hirschorn Museum Washington, the National Gallery of Victoria, the Art Gallery of NSW, the Art Gallery of South Australia, the National Gallery of Australia and the Sydney Biennale.